How to Deadlift Properly

 You won’t always need to pull like a moving statue.
 In time, when the movement pattern is learned you’ll be able to pull heavier weights in the deadlift without thinking about it.

 The video camera reveals all.
 On your phone or camera, you can set it in a position to record yourself from all angles.
-You can revise the footage and figure out if your form is lacking somewhere.
+Therefore, you can revisit the footage and figure out if your form is lacking somewhere.

 It might not feel good to do in the beginner or even if you think you’ve got everything sorted out, but being your own critic is what will allow you to break through plateaus.

-This is, however, a general practice for a conventional style deadlift.
+This is a general practice for a conventional style deadlift.
 The deadlift in totality has many variations which differences in technique for each version.

 Here is a list of deadlift variations: